shivamgarg444/Cyclistic-Case-Study/README.md

   * Missing start and end station names found using [this query](station_check.sql).
   * Other columns checked using [this query](columns_check.sql).
   * Negative and zero ride duration values found using [this query](duration_check.sql).
 * Following the cleaning and consolidating data in one table, 3,476,354 rows were returned for proceeding to analysis.
-All this can be achieved using [this single query](single_query.sql).
+All of this was achieved using [this single master query](single_query.sql).

 ## Analysis and Viz